 You only need to follow this piece of advice if you left any personal items — or items containing personal information — in your car.

 For instance, a lot of people keep their insurance card or registration document in the glove compartment.
 Even more people leave receipts or paycheck stubs sitting on the dashboard.

 Those habits can cause problems if someone steals your vehicle.
 Specifically, they can lead to identity theft.

-Alert other entities, like the DMV, too if your wallet or purse were in your auto when it went missing.
+- Alert other entities, like the DMV, if your wallet or purse were in your car when it went missing.

 Sit tight and prepare to pay your deductible

 Imagine the police never finding your vehicle.
 Your insurance company won't declare it a lost cause for at least 30 days.
 If you pass that deadline and your car's still MIA, your insurer will pay you its current market value — assuming you have comprehensive car insurance, of course.

 And what if your car finds its way back to you?
 Again, if you have the right kind of coverage, your insurance company will reimburse you for any damage done.